Covid-19 Travel Guidance

 Children under 2 years old are not recommended to wear face coverings.”

 AFTER YOUR JOURNEY

 When finishing your journey, it is recommended that you:

 - Consider walking or cycling from the stop you arrived at

 - Wash your hands for at least 20 seconds or sanitise your hands as soon as possible - do the same for children within your care if they have travelled

 OUR TRAVEL SHOP

-Following government advice to close all non-essential stores, the Travel Shop in Warrington Interchange is now closed until further notice.
-During this time, our customer service team are available by completing our contact us form here.
+The Travel Shop in Warrington Interchange is now open and operating reduced hours.
+The shop is open from 09:00 until 14:45 Monday to Friday.
+Our customer service team are also available by completing our contact us form here.
 You can also contact us using social media.

 To protect our employees, we will be unable to handle lost property until further notice.
 If you have lost an item on the bus, please completing our contact us form here with a description of the item and your contact details and we will let you know in due course if it has been handed in.

 Please be assured that we are taking every possible precaution to ensure that your journey with us is as safe as possible.
 These precautions include;